-Because of the strong couplings of the dilatons to gluons and photons one can expect the abundant production of the dilatons (glueballs) due to gluon-gluon fusion and the decays of the dilatons (glueballs) to primary photons.
-In the early Universe, the scalar glueballs are unstable and it is expected the showers of primary photons including the dark photons [33] due to conformal gluon and electromagnetic anomalies.
-The measurement of the photons escape in the early stage of heavy-ion or proton-proton (pp) collisions provides a decisive way to observe and to differentiate the direct (primary) photons and the ordinary photons in the decays of the secondary produced light hadrons, e.g., $\pi^{0}\rightarrow \gamma\gamma$.
+Because of the strong couplings of the dilatons with gluons and photons one can expect the abundant production of the dilatons (glueballs) due to gluon-gluon fusion and the decays of the dilatons (glueballs) to primary photons.
+The measurement of the photons escape in the early stage of the heavy-ion collisions provides a decisive way to observe and to differentiate the primary photons and the ordinary photons in the decays of the secondary produced light hadrons, e.g., $\pi^{0}\rightarrow \gamma\gamma$.
 The trace-anomaly term ({\ref{e299}) contributes for dilatons but not for light hadrons.
-It is only necessary to count the event numbers of $\gamma\gamma$ in the heavy-ion or pp collisions at different energies.
-In the confinement stage, the effects of the explicit breaking the scale symmetry are dominant, and it is assumed that the confinement triggers the spontaneous breaking the chiral symmetry for light quarks.
+It is only necessary to count the event numbers of $\gamma\gamma$ in the heavy-ion collisions at different energies.
+In the confinement stage, the effects of the explicit scale symmetry breaking are dominant, and it is assumed that the confinement triggers the spontaneous breaking the chiral symmetry for light quarks.
 One can estimate the fluctuation rate of the photon production in the approximate conformal sector (the proximity of the PT) via the rate